GhentCDH/evwrit/README.md

 ## 2. Data Setup for PostgreSQL

-In the `initdb` folder, you can find two example scripts: `001-create-role.sql` and `100-alter-grants.sql`.
-It is recommended to modify these scripts to suit your needs and also add a SQL script for the actual data with a name starting with `010-` inside this folder.
+In the `initdb` folder, you can find the necessary scripts to create the database schema and a minimum test dataset.
 You can also add `.sh` scripts if required.
 The docker-compose will import the data when the containers are created.

 ## 3. Building the `evwrit` Image